 The time may go very quickly, and leaving their parent/relative at the end may be difficult.
 They may need reassurance about the next time they can be in touch, perhaps by another visit, telephone or letter.
 Planning when and how that will happen is important.

 Let the child/ren know that it is OK to show, or to talk about how they are feeling, during or after the visit.

 After the visit

 It is likely that after a visit everyone will be a bit tired and may feel stressed.
 The child/ren may be feeling sad that they’ve had to leave their parent/relative behind.
-They may feel angry if the visit wasn’t as they expected.
+Or the visit may not have been what they expected.

 It is important that you allow the children time to talk about what’s happened.
 Don’t worry if they are upset.
 Try to see this as a healthy way of expressing feelings rather than having to bottle it all up inside.
 Pay attention to the child/ren’s behaviour after the visit.
 If it is different or unusual for them, it may be their way of letting you know they need you to listen to them.